npratik9/task/README.md

 To get this project running on your local machine, follow these steps:

 ### 1. Clone the Repository
--git clone git@github.com:npratik9/task.git
+git clone git@github.com:npratik9/task.git

-###2.
-Navigate to backend
+### 2. Navigate to backend
--cd backend
+cd backend

-###3.
-Install Dpendencies
+### 3. Install Dpendencies
--pnpm install
+pnpm install

-###4.
-Configure environment file(.env)
+### 4. Configure environment file(.env)
--create a .env file in root directory of backend folder(i.e where index.js file is located) and copy the content of .env.example
+create a .env file in root directory of backend folder(i.e where index.js file is located) and copy the content of .env.example

-###5.
-Run the server
+### 5. Run the server
--pnpm run dev
+pnpm run dev

 ###6.
 Navigate back to frontend
--cd frontend
+cd frontend

 ###7.
 Install dependencies
--npm install
+npm install

 ###8.
 Start react app
--npm run dev
+npm run dev